The Life and Adventures of Santa Claus: Winter's Knight

 Winter's Knight, inspired by The Life and Adventures of Santa Claus, sold to Sony studios for $1 million.

 The script is written by Jake Thornton and Ben Lustig and is set to be directed by Joachim Rønning and Espen Sandberg.

+Audio drama

+The novel was adapted into an audio drama as part of Aron Thomas' The Chronicles of Oz series, with Stuart Anderson as Santa, Gareth Severn as Ak, Tegan Harris as Necile and Benjamin Maio Mackay as the King of the Awgwas.
+The audio drama deviates slightly from the novel in order to make more of a connection to Baum's Oz universe, such as adding Princess Azkedelia (a character introduced in a later television series), while also having Claus be mortally wounded at the climax, adding urgency to the Immortals' debate about whether to bestow the mantle of immortality on him.

 Sequel

 Queer Visitors from the Marvelous Land of Oz

 The December 18, 1904 edition of Baum's short-running newspaper series Queer Visitors from the Marvelous Land of Oz, entitled "How the Woggle-Bug and His Friends Visited Santa Claus," relating how the Scarecrow, Tin Woodman, Jack Pumpkinhead, and H. M. Woggle-Bug, T. E. make several toys based on themselves and the Sawhorse.
 They bring them to Santa Claus in the Laughing Valley for distribution.
 Claus claims that there are not enough toys for all of the children, but he will make more for next year's visit.
 His reindeer and sleigh also win a race against the Gump.